Tharnid/Chazwa/CSharpStudies/Notes.md

 	Name the parameters the same name as the related properties

+	Method executed when an instance is created from a class

 **Destructors**

 	method called once an object is disposed, can be used to cleanup resources